m-rtijn/mrtijn.nl/mrtijn.nl/content/blog/2022-08-14-mount-nfs-shares-via-wireguard.en.md

 I use [Wireguard](https://www.wireguard.com/) to remotely connect to some self-hosted services.
 One of these services is a simple fileserver via [NFS](https://en.wikipedia.org/wiki/Network_File_System).
+I however ran into some problems when I tried to automatically mount NFS shares over Wireguard via fstab.
+In this post, I will show what my problems was and how I fixed it.

 ## Prerequisites